PROPOSITION D: Los Angeles Finally Has Regulations & California Medical Marijuana Laws That Stick

 What About the Feds?

 The feds have had to regulate Los Angeles for fear of a continued “Wild Wild West” atmosphere.
 Now that the city has made clear boundaries, the feds can back off completely or target those dispensaries that are operating outside of Prop.
 D. The 135 dispensaries are likely safe as long as they refrain from crossing state lines and stay within the spirit of California law.

 Also, as a TIME article title suggests, when it comes to full legalization, “It’s not if, but when.”
 Federal authorities will slowly withdraw from the medical cannabis battle and full legalization is on its way!
 Here in California, 2016 seems to be the year!

 Meital Manzuri is a Los Angeles-based criminal defense attorney, speaker and consultant for patients, collectives, and dispensaries.
-If you have questions about medical cannabis or any other criminal defense matters, she can be contacted via phone at (310) 601-3140 or dev659dev.wpengine.com.
+If you have questions about medical cannabis law firm or any other criminal defense matters, she can be contacted via phone at (310) 601-3140 or dev659dev.wpengine.com.

 Read the original article here